Ready or not – winter has settled in!

 Very few things beat a warm shower or hot bath in the cold winter months.
 But both indulgences can consume a substantial amount of energy as the winter drags on – especially when holiday guests are competing for every last drop of hot water.

 One way to decrease the expense of heating water is to use common household insulation for water heater tanks as well as wrapping it around the first 6 feet of water pipes.
 Think of insulation as a cozy sweater for your pipes.
 Just like wrapping up in your favorite cardigan, the added layering will help seal in the ambient heat of the pipes, allowing you to enjoy energy savings.

 Check your doors and windows for any gaps that can allow unwanted cold air in and heated air out.

 You should also check the insulation and seals around windows and doors which can generate a savings of up to 10 percent of total household energy expenses.
 This includes attics, basements, exposed floor joists, and any flooring surrounding crawl spaces.
 Winterizing kits and draft guards can help with windows and doors, respectively.
 This can be a daunting task for elderly or disabled homeowners, so contact a contractor if you need assistance.

+Here’s one to remember for next holiday season.
 Choose wisely when it comes to selecting the holiday light strands to wrap around your house this year.
 Decorative lighting is a staple of the holiday season, whether you’re the Grinch of your neighborhood or the area’s Clark Griswold.
 However, poor lighting choices can have a major impact on energy consumption, as it can increase the cost of power bills over the coldest winter months.

 Energy.gov recommends replacing the twinkle strands or grandma’s antiquated bubbler lights with more efficient alternatives such as LED strands that will help manage power output inside and outside of the home.
 Many light brands are Energy Star certified and some have timers to lower wasteful usage.